sarthak-1503/sarthak-1503/README.md

 <!--ABOUT ME CODE-->
 🌱 **About myself**<br>

-✔️ I am **Japnit Singh**, currently pursuing my bachelors from Delhi Technological University in *Mathematics and Computing*. <br>
+✔️ I am **Sarthak Arora**, currently pursuing my bachelors from Delhi Technological University in *Computer Engineering*. <br>

-✔️ I am interested in development.
+✔️ I am interested in web development.
 I also enjoy doing competitive programming. <br>

-✔️ I have experience in FULL stack web development and Deep Learning.<br>
+✔️ I have a good experience in FULL STACK web development.<br>

-✔️ I have been the participant of  open-source event such as HacktoberFest'20.
+✔️ I have been a participant of open-source event such as HacktoberFest'20.

 <br>